Suceemist/AjaxRequest/README.md

 # AjaxRequest
-A simple ajax request with jquery and javascript
+A simple ajax request with jquery and javascript.
+JSON parse with js, request with ajax and html for index - table.